jul0105/last-byte.github.io/_posts/2019-10-24-tactical-debriefind1.md

  - Introduction and lab description
  - Choosing and setting up a C2 Framework
  - Covenant usage
- - Pivoting techniques
- - SSH tunneling done the right way
+ - Pivoting and SSH tunneling
  - Bloodhound

 <br>